ysglh/DeepVideoAnalytics/readme.md

 [Please take a look at this board for planned future tasks](https://github.com/AKSHAYUBHAT/DeepVideoAnalytics/projects/1)

 ## Installation

 **Pre-built docker images for both CPU & GPU versions are [available on Docker Hub](https://hub.docker.com/r/akshayubhat/dva/tags/).**

-### Mac, Windows or Linux without GPU
+### Machines without an Nvidia GPU
-You need to have latest version of Docker installed.
+Deep Video analytics is implemented using Docker and works on Mac, Windows and Linux.

 ````bash
 git clone https://github.com/AKSHAYUBHAT/DeepVideoAnalytics
 cd DeepVideoAnalytics/docker && docker-compose up
 ````

-### Machines with NVidia GPU
+### Machines with Nvidia GPU
 You need to have latest version of Docker and nvidia-docker installed.
-Replace docker-compose by nvidia-docker-compose, the Dockerfile uses tensorflow gpu base image and appropriate version of pytorch.
-The Makefile for Darknet is also modified accordingly.
-This code was tested using an older NVidia Titan GPU and nvidia-docker.
+The GPU Dockerfile is slightly different from the CPU version dockerfile.

 ```bash
 pip install --upgrade nvidia-docker-compose